Vladimir-Petrunko/monospace-ocr/README.md

   * `text` — only the text area will be encoded.
 This results in hyper-compression rates up to 2% and lower in best-case scenarios, and around 5% in worst-case scenarios.
   The default value is `text`.

-Example usage: `python ocr.py mode=encode input=example/image.jpg output=example/image.eva`
+Example usage: `python ocr.py mode=encode input=../examples/terminal.jpg output=../examples/terminal.eva`

 ### Image decoding
 `python ocr.py mode=decode input=<input> output=<output>`, where:
 * `<input>` is the relative path of the _encoded data_,
 * `<output>` is the relative path of the image which will contain the decoded data.
 If the file exists, it will be overwritten with the decoded image, otherwise it will be created.

-Example usage: `python ocr.py mode=decode input=example/image.eva output=example/image.jpg`
+Example usage: `python ocr.py mode=decode input=../examples/terminal.eva output=../examples/terminal.jpg`

 These methods may also be called directly from Python code.
-All usage examples are available in `main.py`.

 ## Examples
 Several playground examples are available in the `examples/` directory.